 * Take the kids birding with our downloadable Birds of City Park guide.

-* Explore the Botanical Garden seeing fossils, orchids, and a vegetable garden and flowers blooming all year round.
+* Explore the Botanical Garden's conservatory seeing fossils and orchids, and then a vegetable garden and flowers blooming all year round.

 * Wander the Conservatory, a simulated tropical rainforest filled with indigenous flora and fauna of a tropical rainforest, including educational displays with geckos, tree frogs and snakes.